Death visits a coffee shop for their espresso machine.

-Janet had seen all kinds of weirdness since opening Humming Bird Coffee in the art-centric town of Norman six years ago.
-On every holiday the citizens went all out.
-For Halloween, downtown businesses filled the streets with giant inflatables.
-For Mardi Gras, which wasn’t a major holiday for the region, people gathered in the cold winter night to have a circling parade.
-However, no holiday could top the popularity of the city’s very own free music festival.
+Janet had seen all kinds of weirdness since opening Humming Bird Coffee in the art-centric town of Norman, Oklahoma, six years ago.
+Every holiday was a grandiose event.
+For Halloween, giant inflatables overtook the downtown streets for a family-friendly festival.
+For Mardi Gras, which wasn’t a major holiday for the region, people gathered on the cold winter night to have a circling parade.
+However, no holiday could top the popularity of the city’s yearly free music festival in April.

-For the Norman Music Festival, it was common to see people in elaborate outfits to promote bands or dance with them on stage.
+It was common for the Norman Music Festival to see people in elaborate outfits to promote bands or dance with them on stage.
 However, Janet had never seen a costume complicated as the one that stood before her.
-For starters, it was nine feet tall.
-She wasn’t sure how she missed it entering her coffee shop.
-It was as if it had simply appeared.
-The figure wore a hooded robe of dirt that moved along it like ocean waves.
-Its body was of a human skeleton with a pair of arctic, soul-sucking spheres of blue light that flickered as if on fire.
-It even smelled like bones to Janet.
+For starters, they were nine feet tall.
+She wasn’t sure how she missed them entering her coffee shop.
+It was as if they had simply appeared.
+The figure wore a hooded robe of dirt that moved along like ocean waves.
+Somehow, Janet got the smell of fresh dirt on a foggy morning in her mind.
+Their body was of a human skeleton while in the eye sockets where a pair of arctic, soul-sucking spheres of blue flames.
+Matching the blue eyes was a techno-punk scythe with a neon blue blade.

 “Hi, what can I get you?”
-Janet asked.
+Janet asked like any other customer.

-Death paused, starring at Janet to see if she was referring to him.
+Death paused, staring at Janet to see if she was referring to him.
 “You can see me?”

 “Of course.
-I like your costume.
+I love your costume.
 Are you with one of the bands?”

 “No, I’m here for the General,” Death said.

-The General was not a person, but the nickname for the beast of a coffee machine that Janet found at a flea market and rebuilt.
-Her employees often joked that the device had a mind of its own and that it liked Janet the best.
+The General was not a person but the nickname for the beast of a coffee machine that Janet found at a flea market and rebuilt.
+Her employees often joked the device had a mind of its own and liked Janet the best.

 “Of course.
-That’s why everyone comes here,” Janet said as she patted the General.
+That’s why everyone comes here,” Janet said as she patted the large green espresso maker.